lukachochua/crm/docs/CRM_Business_Guide.md

 #### Step-by-Step Flow
 - Perform any of the Sales, Back Office, Finance, or Turnover flows.

-## Invoicing Logic (High-Level Summary)
-- Invoices can be created manually at any time by authorized roles (Back Office or Finance).
-- When an order status changes to Completed, the system attempts to auto-create a draft invoice for the remaining billable amount.
-- If the order is already fully paid or fully invoiced, auto-invoice is skipped with a warning.

-See `docs/CRM_Technical_Reference.md` for exact calculations and defaults.

 ## Hand-Offs and Accountability
 - Sales to Back Office: application approval and order creation.
 - Back Office to Finance: invoices prepared and issued.